 The Fresno State Police Department dispatch center is the public safety answering point for 911 emergency calls on university property and all police dispatch lines are recorded.
-If you are making an emergency call from a cell phone, it is advisable to call 559.278-8400 rather than 911.
-Emergency 911 calls from cell phones are answered by the California Highway Patrol.
-The Highway Patrol dispatcher must be advised that your call is from the University and your specific location must be provided.
-The Highway Patrol dispatcher should connect the caller to the Fresno State Police Department.
+If you are making an emergency call from a cell phone, it is advisable to call 559.278.8400 rather than 911.
+Emergency 911 calls from cell phones are answered by the California Highway Patrol or Fresno Police Department.
+The Highway Patrol or FPD dispatcher must be advised that your call is from the University and your specific location must be provided.
+The dispatcher should connect the caller to the Fresno State Police Department.
 Accessing a yellow or blue emergency phone located throughout campus will directly connect to the Fresno State police dispatcher.
 Upon calling, please provide the following:

 - Location, telephone number, and name.